app-generator/api-server-django/README.md

 > Features:

-- `Up-to-date dependencies`
+- ✅ `Up-to-date dependencies`
-- [API Definition](https://docs.appseed.us/boilerplate-code/api-unified-definition) - the unified API structure implemented by this server
+- ✅ [API Definition](https://docs.appseed.us/boilerplate-code/api-unified-definition) - the unified API structure implemented by this server
-- Simple, intuitive codebase - can be extended with ease
-- Django / DRF / SQLite3 - a simple, easy to use backend
+- ✅ Django / DRF / SQLite3 - a simple, easy to use backend
-- Authentication with JWT (login, logout, register)
+- ✅ Authentication with JWT (login, logout, register)
-- Docker, Unitary tests
+- ✅ Docker, Unitary tests
 - `Instant Deploy` on RENDER using [Python Deployer](https://github.com/app-generator/deploy-automation-render)
+  - `python.exe deployer.py django <REPO> <ENTRY_POINT>`

 <br />

 > Can be used with other [React Starters](https://appseed.us/apps/react) for a complete **Full-Stack** experience: